CodeWithEmil/CodeWithEmil/README.md

 The mission behind CodeWithEmil has always been helping people grow in their coding journey; because of that I'm willing to provide followers with posts involving concepts, tips, tricks, projects, guides, etc. that encompass all levels of expertise in the coding community.

-Originally starting as an Instagram page, CodeWithEmil has now expanded to X (Twitter), Facebook, and GitHub, holding around...
+Originally starting as an Instagram page, CodeWithEmil has now expanded to X (Twitter), LinkedIn, Facebook, and GitHub, holding around...

 ```bash
   ...3000+ students and enjoyers in all